 - We have a high success rate on the written and oral exams for licensure.

 - We have a high operative volume with graduated autonomy.
-Last year’s chief residents graduated with more than 5,000 index cases each.
+Our chief residents routinely graduate with more than 5,000 index cases each.

-- We provide residents opportunities to do two medical mission trips, during the 3rd year and the 5th-6th year.
+- We provide residents opportunities to do a variety of medical mission trips, with recent destinations including Vietnam, Togo, Moldova and Bolivia.

 - We provide support for high quality clinical and bench research while in residency.

-- We have an independent chief cosmetic clinic with the opportunity to do procedures on your own, while having faculty available for support.
+- We have an independent chief cosmetic clinic with the opportunity to perform independent procedures throughout chief year, while having faculty available for support.

-- We provide support for additional needs such as cameras, loupes and books.
+- We provide annual stipends for additional miscellaneous items, such as cameras, loupes and books.

 Goals of our program include: